ViswajithJ/overthewire-natas/level15.md

 	```

 	This script initiates connection.
 Then loops over all possible characters, making request with each character as data.
-	The editd query `'natas16" AND BINARY password LIKE "{nxt_passwd+ch}%" #'`
+	The editd query `'natas16" AND BINARY password LIKE "{nxt_passwd+ch}%" #'`  <br>

-	This means the user is natas16 and password of natas16 consists of password as of now + current character.
+	This means the user is natas16 and password of natas16 consists of password as of now + current character. <br>
-	This evaluates to true if each character is in the password of natas16.
+	This evaluates to true if each character is in the password of natas16. <br>

-	Finally prints out the password.
+	Finally prints out the password. <br>

 Password for level 16 - TRD7iZrd5gATjj9PkPEuaOlfEjHqj32V